Magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$

+At $T_N=1.4$ K Cs$_2$CuBr$_4$ undergoes a transition into a 3D long-range ordered phase.
+Noticeably, the transition leaves the gap size almost unchanged (Fig.\ \ref{fig:CCB_TD}).
+Similar effects were observed in a number of quantum AFs \cite{Zal,Coldea_coex,Lake1,Lake2}, whose ground states below $T_N$ are 3D magnetically ordered and the low-energy excitation spectra are determined by 3D long-range-order correlations, while the high-energy ($\sim J$) spin dynamics is still determined by low-D effects.
+Remarkably, no ESR line-width anomaly was observed in Cs$_2$CuBr$_4$ at the transition into the 3D magnetically ordered state (Fig.\ \ref{fig:CCB_LW_TD}).
+The temperature evolution of ESR spectra taken at 295.2 GHz with magnetic field applied along the $b$ axis is shown in Fig.\ \ref{fig:CCB_SPECTRA_b_T}.

+Overall, the ESR properties of Cs$_2$CuBr$_4$ in many respects appear very similar to those obtained for Cs$_2$CuCl$_4$ \cite{Povarov}.
+On the other hand, contrary to Cs$_2$CuCl$_4$ with the zero-field energy gap $\Delta \sim D \approx 0.15 J$, the size of the gap in Cs$_2$CuBr$_4$ ($\Delta \approx 0.6J$) is too large to be explained in terms of the quasi-1D Heisenberg AF chain model with the uniform DM interaction $D$.
+This strongly suggests that, compared to Cs$_2$CuCl$_4$, the effect of frustrated interactions on the spin dynamics (and more generally, on the magnetic properties) in Cs$_2$CuBr$_4$ can be different.

-To clarify the nature of observed magnetic excitations, we have made a simple estimate based on the spin-wave theory calculations for the ordered state of Cs$_2$CuBr$_4$ \cite{Veillete05,Dalidovich06}.
-The exchange interactions in this material are described by an orthorhombically distorted triangular-lattice model \cite{Tanaka02}:
+To get an insight into the spin dynamics of Cs$_2$CuBr$_4$, we did simple spin-wave calculations for the ordered state of an orthorhombically-distorted triangular-lattice antiferromagnet.
+The minimal spin Hamiltonian includes only exchange interactions